mkdoc/mktransform/doc/readme.md

 Accepts a list of functions that should return stream classes to be injected into the transformation pipeline.

+The [highlight](/highlight.js) transform implementation serves as a good example; it highlights code blocks with info strings and rewrites the document stream.

 <? @include {=readme} install.md ?>

 ***